SimonHFrost/susan-ai/readme.md

+Susan
+---

+My personal therapist.
+System prompt can be found in `susan.model`

-Run `make` to geneate new model based on @susan.model
+Run `make` to geneate new model based on `susan.model`

-Interact with model with `ollama run susan`
+Chat with model with `ollama run susan`